Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • Box gutters offer a sleek, built-in design with a lifespan of up to 70+ years, but require higher upfront costs and careful maintenance.

-• K-style gutters are the most common choice, affordable and practical, but prone to corner clogs and more frequent replacements.
+• K-style gutters are the most common choice, being affordable and practical, but they are prone to corner clogs and require more frequent replacements.

-• Half-round gutters provide easy maintenance and a classic look, with copper versions lasting up to 100 years, though they carry less water capacity.
+• Half-round gutters offer easy maintenance and a classic look, with copper versions lasting up to 100 years, although they have a lower water capacity.

 • For historic or modern homes in Washington, box gutters preserve aesthetics while delivering strong drainage.